Hongbo-Miao/addHandlerAsyncError/README.md

 Then click 'Add handler to A1'

-No error will appear as if nothing happened.

-If you click 'Add handler to document overall'

-You will see that 'addHandlerAsync' has invalid parameters for this one.

-All Excel logic is in the ./services/excel.service.ts directory
+It will supposedly successfully create the handler.
+However, if data is changed in cell A1, the event never triggers the handler function.

+If you click 'trigger communication from service', you will see the communication of 'data change' that is supposed to be sent when data is changed in the binding.